 Recent Lectures – LightScalpel Laser User Symposium 2017

 Richard Winter lectured at the LightScalpel User Symposium in Tucson, AZ.

 The Symposium brings together clinicians from different fields of dentistry and medicine.
-The event allows clinicians to exchange interdisciplinary ideas with the goal of developing much needed standards, guidelines, and protocols for the Laser Frenectomy procedure, ultimatly benefiting patients of all ages.
+The event allows clinicians to exchange interdisciplinary ideas with the goal of developing much-needed standards, guidelines, and protocols for the Laser Frenectomy procedure, ultimately benefiting patients of all ages.
 Among other topics of the Symposium are the latest and most popular soft-tissue LightScalpel surgeries for dental specialties ranging from pediatrics to implant dentistry.
 LightScalpel lasers were also available on-site to facilitate the discussion and sharing techniques.

 See some pictures from this seminar below.